michaelbolanos/SecCheck/README.md

 ## Loop
 To see a fancy version
-[Check out the SecCheck Github Page](https://michaelbolanos.github.io/SecCheck/) although, you might already be here
+[Check out SecCheck on Github Pages](https://michaelbolanos.github.io/SecCheck/) although, you might already be here

 ## Project level